rmessett15/Note-Taker/README.md

 ## Features

-Features of this application include the users ability to generate logos quickly and easily through the use of SVG files, entirely from the command line.
-No UI (user interface) needed, and no front end tools needed.
+Features of this application include the users ability to retrieve and save notes from/to a mock database.json file which will persist on page load unless deleted.

 ## Usage Information

-To run this application, use the command line to navigate to the directory of the application, install all dependencies (npm i), then type the command node index.js.
-You will then be taken through a series of questions.
-Once all questions have been answered properly, a message will display to the command line telling you your logo has been generated.
-Find your new logo in the newly generated SVG file.

-For unit testing instructions, navigate to the Test Instructions section.
+This application is powered by Express meaning for it to function properly, there needs to be a server running in the background.
+To start the server, navigate to the directory of the application, install all dependencies (npm i), then type the command npm start (or node index.js).
+A message should then display in the command line saying "App listening at http://localhost:3001 🚀".
+Once the server is running, then navigate to the front end of the application directly from the command line by holding command and clicking the link http://localhost:3001.
+From there, users can pull up any existing notes saved to the database or create new notes, which once saved will be pushed to the database and persisted.

 ## Contribution Guidelines